Saint Paul United Methodist Church was founded in 1960 as a missional church, located on the east side of Spartanburg. Community

 Our Gift Tree program provides clothing and toys to homeless children during the Christmas holiday season.

-for those who are unable to afford home repairs.
+are unable to afford home repairs.

 If you are seeking a way in which you can serve in an outreach ministry, join us!
 Contact our church office and we will connect you